Raymond Hesselyn: Europe

 September was also busy, and Hesselyn destroyed his first aircraft of the month on 4 September, shooting down a Bf 109.
 Later in the month he was promoted to flight lieutenant and then went on leave, returning to operations on 24 September when he led one of the squadron's flights on a mission escorting North American B-25 Mitchell medium bombers attacking railway infrastructure at Amiens.
 Three days later, while providing cover for Martin B-26 Marauders bombing Beauvais, Hesselyn shot down a Fw 190.

 No. 222 Squadron was rested for a few days and did not resume operations until 2 October, when the Hornchurch Wing provided cover for Consolidated B-24 Liberators attacking a target in occupied Holland.
 The next day, he flew his 69th and final operation with the squadron when the Hornchurch Wing went on a Ramrod mission, acting as high cover for several B-26 Marauders heading for Beauvais.
 The bombers were attacked by over 40 German fighters and No. 222 Squadron flew in to engage the enemy.
 In the dogfight that followed, Hesselyn shot down a Bf 109 which was seen to crash into a wooded area.
 He was then attacked by a Fw 190, which set his Spitfire on fire.
 He was forced to bail out of his burning aircraft, and on landing was made a prisoner of war (POW).
+According to Caldwell, three Luftwaffe pilots filed claims over a Spitfire in the area of Beauvais and may have been responsible for shooting him down: Feldwebel Gerd Wiegand, Major Klaus Mietusch and Hauptmann Hermann Staiger.
 Initially reported as missing it was not until towards the end of the year that it was confirmed that he was a POW.
 In the meantime, his award of the Distinguished Flying Cross had been announced.
 The citation read: